-Horse chestnut is native to Eastern Europe – specifically, the Balkans – and to the Himalayas of central Asia.
-Nowadays, horse chestnut typically grows naturally across temperate European regions in gardens, parks, and along roadsides.
-Horse chestnut trees are often grown ornamentally, thanks to their lovely flowers and ample shade, but they have also been shown to have useful medicinal benefits.
+Horse chestnut is native to Eastern Europe - specifically, the Balkans - and to the Himalayas of central Asia.
+Nowadays, horse chestnut typically grows naturally across temperate European and North American regions in gardens, parks, and along roadsides.
+Due to their imposing height, beautiful flowers, and generous shade, horse chestnut trees are often grown ornamentally; however, their hard fruits, or drupes, have also been shown to have important medicinal properties.

 Horse Chestnut Medicinal Properties

 - Ways to use Capsules, Hot infusions/tisanes, Tincture, Ointment

 Health Benefits of Horse Chestnut

 Horse chestnut has a long history of use as an herbal remedy, and modern research supports some of its traditional uses.
 Based on scientific research, the most relevant horse chestnut benefits include:

 Strengthening veins.
 Horse chestnut has the ability to strengthen blood vessels to ameliorate conditions like varicose veins and chronic venous insufficiency.